 In the image I have worked up a standard category 4 cotton white yarn to show how it looks without the fluff.
 My project is a fluffy cat so I have fluffy ears for it!
 You can modify the increase to make a more narrow pointed ear if that better suits the animal you are crocheting.

-If you want to crochet a very pointy cat ear, only increase one stitch per round.
+If you want to crochet a very pointy cat (or animal) ear, only increase one stitch per round.
 The pattern below has an increase of two stitches per round.